May 2019 Rent Report

 Our approach corrects for the sample bias inherent in private sources, producing results that are representative of the entire market.
 Our methodology also allows us to construct a picture of rent growth over an extended period of time, with estimates that are updated each month.

-Welcome to the May 2018 National Apartment List Rent Report!
-Our national rent index is up 0.2 percent month-over-month, marking the third straight month of increasing rents.
-Year-over-year growth now stands at 1.5 percent, lagging the rates from the two prior years.
+Welcome to the April 2019 National Apartment List Rent Report!
+Our national rent index increased by 0.4 percent month-over-month, following a months-long stretch of relatively flat rent growth.
+Year-over-year growth now stands at 1.5 percent, still lagging the rates from the two prior years.

 Read on for an analysis of the trends we're seeing this month.